 - Level-seven courses are graduate-level workshops.

 A full-time graduate student is defined as one who takes 9 graduate credits per regular semester or 6 graduate credits in the summer.
 Full-time students may not take more than 12 graduate credits per semester.
-Exceptions to this policy may exist in the Physical Therapy program, Occupational Therapy program, Speech Language and Pathology program, or MBA program.
+Exceptions to this policy may exist based on graduate program requirements.
+Students should consult with their program if they have questions about semester workload.
 Exceptions to this policy in other programs may be obtained by use of the petition process for waiver of the policy.

 Withdrawal from a Course